Practice Areas

 Corporate and Commercial Law

-Ali & Partners is a leading advisor on all aspects of doing business in the Middle East, including Kuwait, Oman, Qatar, Saudi Arabia, Bahrain, UAE, Egypt, Lebanon, Yemen, Jordan , Iraq and Libya.
+AP Consulting is a leading advisor on all aspects of doing business in the Middle East, including Kuwait, Oman, Qatar, Saudi Arabia, Bahrain, UAE, Egypt, Lebanon, Yemen, Jordan, Iraq and Libya.
 We advise a wide spectrum of clients on the intricacies of setting up business in the various jurisdictions and the legal ramifications of all the peripheral issues involved in the process.
 Examples of the issues with which the firm deals in advising a client on the formation of a business in a specific jurisdiction are: finding an acceptable agent, researching the forms of businesses allowed in the jurisdiction; structuring the business to conform to both the client’s and the jurisdiction’s requirements; negotiating and drafting the relevant agreements; and obtaining necessary documents and licenses from the appropriate ministry, to name a few.

 The firm maintains active contact with our clients.
 We monitor the local daily newspapers and the official Gazette of the various jurisdictions for items of interest to our clients and items that may affect our clients’ business dealings in their specific regions.
 Additionally, we monitor the legislative processes of the various countries and notify our clients of recent enactments that may be of relevance to them.

 The firm has had the privilege of working on several major projects in this area.
-Among these projects is the firm’s legal work on behalf of the Export-Import Bank and commercial lenders in the Kuwait Shuaiba Petrochemical Project ("Equate"), a $2.4 billion joint-venture.
-The firm also represented a major U.S./French Consortium in a project involving the construction of a new waste water facility and the conversion of the current waste water treatment plant in Kuwait.
+Among these projects, for example, is the firm’s legal work on behalf of AOC (Arabian Oil Company), the Japan National Oil Company and the Japan Bank for International Cooperation in the negotiation of the surrender of the last oil concession rights and the creation of a joint venture company to take over the work covered by the concession in the neutral zone between Saudi Arabia and Kuwait.
+The firm has also been involved in a major petrochemical project on behalf of the US Export-Import Bank and commercial lenders in the Kuwait Shuaiba Petrochemical Project ("Equate"), a $2.4 billion joint venture.
+The firm also represented a major U.S./French Consortium in a project involving the construction of a new wastewater facility and the conversion of the current wastewater treatment plant in Kuwait.

-The firm is involved in counseling international oil companies on various aspects of the Kuwait oil sector and the structure of the state owned companies their procurement procedures both in the downstream and upstream operations.
-The firm has published articles in this regard in the MEED magazine.
+The firm is involved in counseling international oil companies on various aspects of the Kuwait and Iraq oil sectors and the structure of the state owned companies their procurement procedures both in the downstream and upstream operations.
+The firm has published articles in this regard in several publications including international oil and gas journals and the MEED magazine.
 Furthermore, the firm has been involved in several major projects in this area, advising clients beginning with the tender process through the completion of the project.

 Trade Law